 Eagle’s forthcoming EP, what happens when i try to relax, once again strikes a brilliant balance between the insightful and the comedic.
 Turning his gaze inward, he weighs his recent successes against the many sociopolitical failures of the present.
 For Eagle, this is the sound of catharsis, the music he needs to make to continue.

-Chuck Reece is the editor of The Bitter Southerner, an online magazine that tells the stories of the new South - pieces about bartenders, musicians, cooks, designers, farmers, scientists, innovators, writers, thinkers and craftsmen - showing the reader the spots that make the South a far better place than most folks think it is.
-Chuck will be emceeing the Bitter Southerner Stage at 2019’s Word of South, as well as appearing with the writers Bill Ferris and Timothy Duffy and the musician Jontavious Willis
+Chuck Reece and his wife Stacy run Down South House and Home, an online store that offers recipes, southern gifts and tells the stories of the new South – pieces about bartenders, musicians, cooks, designers, farmers, scientists, innovators, writers, thinkers and craftsmen – showing the reader the spots that make the South a far better place than most folks think it is.
+A former editor of the online magazine The Bitter Southerner, Chuck will be moderating the Down South House and Home stage over the weekend, and doing a few other things.

 If you are a fan of the FSU Seminoles or a resident of Florida, you know – or should know – about the writings of Tallahassee’s own Diane Roberts.
 Her latest book, Tribal, a comic, critical analysis of a Southern intellectual’s love of FSU football and distaste for the excesses that go with it, made several Best of Book lists in 2015.
 Dr. Roberts is a professor of creative writing at Florida State who received her undergraduate degree at FSU and doctorate at Oxford University in England.
 The author of four books, she is known for her spot-on interpretations of Southern culture and her sardonic sense of humor.
 She writes op-ed articles for major newspapers and has been a commentator for NPR and the BBC.
-Diane will be appearing at Word of South with Eliza Borné, the publisher of the Oxford American.
-She’ll be appearing at Word of South with the author Gilbert King.
+Diane will be appearing at Word of South with the author/journalists Cynthia Barnett and Julie Hauserman.

 Jim Ross, from Ocala, grew up in the Chicago suburbs and graduated from Northwestern University’s Medill School of Journalism in 1989.
 After graduation, Jim worked for 18 years at the St. Petersburg Times before moving to the Ocala Star-Banner, where he is now managing editor.
 He also has been an adjunct faculty member at the University of Florida’s College of Journalism and Communications for the past 12 years.
 Jim has won awards for column writing and business reporting from The Florida Society of News Editors and last year was named the Wilton F. Martin Individual Communicator of the Year by the Ocala chapter of the Florida Public Relations Association.
 His essays have been published in several literary journals, and two of those pieces have been listed as notable essays in the annual Best American Essays series.
 In Spring 2018, the University Press of Florida published “In Season,” a Florida-themed essay collection that Jim edited and contributed to.
 The book includes essays from a number of writers and was recently awarded the Silver Medal in the 2018 Florida Book Awards’ Florida Nonfiction category.